pvasu9055-hash/mini-erp-crm/README.md

 2. Express receives the request; `authenticate()` verifies the JWT signature and decodes `{ userId, role }` onto `req.user`.
 3. `authorize("ADMIN", "SALES")` (or whichever roles apply to that route) checks `req.user.role` against an allow-list — returns `403` immediately if not permitted.
 4. The route handler runs its business logic through Prisma, hitting the Supabase-hosted PostgreSQL database.
-5. Stock-affecting operations wrap steps 4 in a `$transaction` so partial failures can't corrupt stock counts.
+5. Stock-affecting operations wrap step 4 in a `$transaction` so partial failures can't corrupt stock counts.

 ---